ELE495-2425Summer/capstoneproject-serce-grup-4/README.md

 ## Installation
+### Assembly Instructions

+1. **Chassis Setup:**
+   - Mount the 4 DC motors onto the two-layer mobile vehicle platform using the provided brackets and screws.
+   - Attach the wheels securely to the motors.
+   - Fix the L298N motor driver onto the chassis using double-sided tape or screws.

+2. **Motor Wiring:**
+   - Connect each motor’s wires to the L298N output terminals.
+Connections of keft and right motor's wires are in the same terminal.
+(OUT1–OUT4).
+   - Connect ENA, ENB, IN1–IN4 pins of L298N to Raspberry Pi GPIOs (refer to `controller.py` for the specific pins).

+3. **Battery and Power Management:**
+   - Connect 4x 21700 Lithium-Ion cells to the 4S BMS circuit.
+   - Use a step-down voltage regulator (optional) to safely power the L298N and motors.
+   - Power the Raspberry Pi using the Powerbank via USB-C.

+4. **Sensor Installation:**
+   - **MPU6050 IMU**: Connect via I2C (SDA/SCL) pins to Raspberry Pi (usually GPIO 2 and 3).
+   - **HC-SR04**: Mount on the front of the vehicle, and connect TRIG and ECHO pins to GPIO (e.g., 5 and 6).
+   - **IR Speed Sensors**: Position each sensor near a motor's wheel encoder for speed measurement.
+Connect signal pins to GPIO (e.g., 17 and 18).

+5. **Audio Interface:**
+   - Plug in the USB microphone and USB speaker into Raspberry Pi’s USB ports.
+   - Ensure the microphone is configured as the default audio input device.

+6. **Wi-Fi & Connectivity:**
+   - Set up the portable Wi-Fi router and connect the Raspberry Pi to its network.
+   - This allows remote access to the logging interface and command control.

+7. **Final Touches:**
+   - Insert the microSD card into the Raspberry Pi with the pre-installed OS and project files.
+   - Secure all wiring using zip ties and ensure no loose connections.
+   - Power on the system and verify all components are functional (motors spin, audio works, sensors respond).

+> Tip: Before final deployment, test each module (motors, IMU, ultrasonic, encoder) individually using provided test scripts to ensure proper wiring and functionality.

 Describe the steps required to install and set up the project.
 Include any prerequisites, dependencies, and commands needed to get the project running.

 ```bash